RakhithJK/dbeaver-dbeaver-wiki/Windows-Silent-Install.md

-It is possible to install DBeaver in silent mode using Windows Installer command line parameters.
+It is possible to install DBeaver in silent mode using the Windows Installer command line parameters.
 This might be very useful for mass install automation (SSCM and other similar systems).
-Installer was improved in DBeaver 5.3.3, special thanks to [https://github.com/Drizin/NsisMultiUser](https://github.com/Drizin/NsisMultiUser) team.
+Installer was improved in DBeaver 5.3.3, special thanks to the [https://github.com/Drizin/NsisMultiUser](https://github.com/Drizin/NsisMultiUser) team.

 ### Parameters